Brewers’ Waste Goes Crackers

 Julia Cooper

-Julia Cooper is a columnist for Bluedot Living with a passion for environmentally conscious food and beverages.
-While completing her master's degree in Writing & Publishing at Emerson College, Julia curates the natural wine and craft beer program for Black Sheep Market in Cambridge, Mass.
+Julia Cooper is a co-editor of Bluedot Boston with a passion for environmentally conscious food and beverages.
+In addition to her work with Bluedot, she teaches in Emerson College's Writing Studies Program, and curates the natural wine/craft beer program for Black Sheep Market in Cambridge, Mass.
 Julia's cat Sofia is retired from her eight years as the bodega cat for a fine wine store on Boston's Newbury Street.

 Read More